WordPress Responsive Theme Development With Bootstrap

 Bootstrap is Responsive and Mobile First

 This is a framework that essentially saves you a ton of time when it comes to mobile device styling for your website.
-It has:

 - Its own media queries

 - The object oriented CSS provides lot of flexibility for styling theme elements and

 - Since it is mobile-first, the CSS is more efficient that desktop style sheets